 The Basics of Natural Law Theory

-(1) There are moral laws to be found in nature just like there are scientific laws to be found in nature.
-Scientific laws are only descriptive: they are generalizations that claim to describe how the physical world does in fact work.
+(1) The theory maintains there are moral laws to be found in nature just like there are scientific laws to be found in nature.
+Scientific laws are only descriptive: they are generalizations that claim to describe how the physical world does in fact work on a very fundamental and general level.
 For example, Isaac Newton’s Third Law of Motion (when one body exerts a force on a second body, the second body simultaneously exerts a force equal in magnitude and opposite in direction to that of the first body) is just a description of how motion occurs on a general level.
-But a natural moral law is prescriptive or normative insofar as it will tell us how we should act.
-If we can know natural moral laws then we can have moral guidance in our efforts to judge how to realize natural goodness.
-Indeed, these laws would be authoritative for all insofar as they, like scientific laws, would be universal (they would apply everywhere at all times), objective (not only a matter of personal or cultural opinion), and intelligible (capable of being rationally understood either immediately or after careful consideration).
+There is no prescription regarding what we should or should not do.
+But natural moral laws are prescriptive or normative insofar as they tell us how we should act.
+And these laws would be authoritative for all since they are universal (they would apply everywhere at all times), objective (not only a matter of personal or cultural opinion), and intelligible (capable of being rationally understood either immediately or after careful consideration).

 (2) We can know a natural law using our reason—we don’t need revelation from God or any mysterious capacities or talents.